 Even if you’re little one is still more into eating the blocks than they are actually playing with them, they’ll enjoy watching you stack blocks and subsequently knocking your towers over.

-If you have instruments that you child can play (like a piano or drums), let them take a crack at it, but if not, break out the pots and pans – you’re child will enjoy them just as much as the real thing.
+If you have instruments that you child can play (like a piano or drums), let them take a crack at it, but if not, break out the pots and pans or a toy like this Dumbo pop-up music box – you’re child will enjoy them just as much as the real thing.

 Whether it’s rolling a ball back and forth or simply watching you bounce one around, balls are surprisingly mesmerizing.